-The strength of environment is based on the NNSA Consequences of Loss minimums defined in the NNSA PCPS and the threats from the NNSA Cyber Risk Assessment.
+The strength of environment is based on the NNSA consequences of loss minimums in the NNSA PCSP and the threats from the NNSA Cyber Risk Assessment.
 The assurance requirements and the minimum strength of function were chosen to be consistent with that level of risk.

-The assurance level for MANDPP is NNSA AL 2 and the minimum strength of function is SOF medium.
+The assurance level for SRDPP is NNSA AL 2, Structurally Tested, and the minimum strength of function is SOF-medium.